Practice at Tula

 Tula is a shared practice space, and the way each person arrives affects the whole room.

-The values that shape this space are deeply rooted in yoga, especially non harming, truthfulness, self study, contentment, and clarity.
+The values that shape this space are rooted in yoga, especially non-harming, truthfulness, self-study, contentment, and clarity.
 These are not only philosophical ideas.
 They are lived through the way we practice, teach, and share space with one another.

 In essence

-It is a place to breathe, feel, notice, and reconnect.
-A place where yoga is approached not as something to achieve, but as a way of becoming more aware, more steady, more educated in the practice, and more fully in relationship with yourself.
+Tula is a place to practice, breathe, feel, notice, and reconnect.
+A place where yoga is approached not as something to achieve, but as a way of becoming more aware, more steady, and more deeply in relationship with yourself.